ethereum/annotated-spec/capella/beacon-chain.md

-# Capella -- The Beacon Chain
+# Capella Beacon chain changes

+This is an annotated version of the Capella beacon chain spec.

 ## Table of contents